SirSerje/bootcamp-simple/README.md

 After at least one success review, you're able to merge it.
 You're have to fix all review changes before merge.

 If you found a bug with implemented feature, create an issue for that and add mark it with 'bug' label.

+Please, dont start to work on task, if required tasks are not merged into dev